Skip to Main Content

 Firstrade offers investors commission-free trading in stocks, ETFs and options, the latter of which is still a rarity among brokers.
 You’ll also have several different account-type options, including a variety of IRAs and education savings accounts as well as a solid research offering.
 Firstrade’s mobile app is highly rated and offers advanced features.

-In addition to those strong positives, Firstrade offers a wide range of no-transaction-fee mutual funds, more than 11,000, but the funds themselves may still charge sales commissions.
-The broker added the ability to purchase fractional shares of stock in December 2023, so that feature may appeal to newer investors.
+In addition to those strong positives, Firstrade offers a wide range of mutual funds without a trading fee, more than 11,000, but the funds themselves may still charge sales commissions.
+The broker added the ability to purchase fractional shares of stock in late 2023, so that feature may appeal to newer investors.

 • Best for: Options traders, research, mobile app